Free Short Story

 She suddenly realized those same eyes were gazing at her now.
 Uh oh.
 She’d been caught staring.
 Looking down at the paper he was holding out, she willed herself not to blush.

 “R…right,” she stammered.
 “I’ll pick these up for you and drop them off on my way past.
 Will you be here?”

 Jake’s smile was bright against his tanned face.
 “I’ll be here.
 When you live in the backcountry, there aren’t too many places to go.
 If I’m not here at the station, I’ll be up at the barn.
 I still have two more horses to shoe.”

 As Molly drove away, she was still embarrassed that she’d stared, much less been caught at it.
 What had come over her?
 Staring at a man wasn’t her style.
 She shook her head and concentrated on the winding road.

-Ocean of Fear, Faith in the Parks Book 3
+Glacier of Secrets, Faith in the Parks Book 4

 Get your copy today!

 "There is one sign the Soviets can make that would be unmistakable," President Ronald Reagan spoke into the podium microphone as he stood in front of the Brandenburg Gate in Berlin, Germany near the Berlin Wall, "that would advance dramatically the cause of freedom and peace.
 General Secretary Gorbachev, if you seek peace, if you seek prosperity for the Soviet Union and Eastern Europe, if you seek liberalization, come here to this gate!
 Mr. Gorbachev, open this gate!
 Mr. Gorbachev, tear down this wall."

 Edgar Norton reached over and turned down the volume on the TV.
 “Those are powerful words, sir.
 Do you think Mr. Gorbachev will take up that challenge?”